New York City school boycott

-The New York City school boycott, referred to as Freedom Day, was a large-scale boycott and protest against segregation in the New York City public school system which took place on February 3, 1964.
+The New York City school boycott, also referred to as Freedom Day, was a large-scale boycott and protest against segregation in the New York City public school system which took place on February 3, 1964.
 Students and teachers walked out to highlight the deplorable conditions at public schools in the city, and demonstrators held rallies demanding school integration.

 It has been described as the largest civil rights protest of the 1960s, involving nearly half a million participants.

 Historical context

 Freedom Day was part of a larger effort by activists to target the New York City Board of Education through acts of civil disobedience for their failure to implement a reasonable integration plan.
 The protest followed the smaller Chicago Public Schools boycott, also known as Freedom Day, which took place in October 1963.

-Although school segregation had been illegal in New York City since 1920, housing patterns and continuing de facto segregation meant schools remained racially segregated and unequal.
+Although segregation had been illegal in New York City since 1920, housing patterns and continuing de facto segregation meant schools and housing patterns remained racially segregated and unequal.
 At the time of the boycott, schools that enrolled mostly black and Latino students tended to have inferior facilities, less experienced teachers and severe overcrowding, with some schools operating on split shifts of as little as four hours a day of class time for some students.

 Opponents of integration, including a coalition of predominantly white neighborhood groups called Parents and Taxpayers, emphasized the importance of children attending schools closest to their homes and expressed concerns over busing.

 Just prior to the boycott, the Board of Education released a plan for integrating the schools over a three-year period, including limited rezoning, reduction of overcrowding, and improved educational quality in schools serving black and Latino students.
 Pro-integration activists argued the plan was not comprehensive enough.

-A few days before the planned event, The New York Times printed an editorial titled “A Boycott Solves Nothing” condemning the activist leaders and claiming it would be violent, illegal, unreasonable and unjustified.
+A few days before the planned event, The New York Times printed an editorial titled "A Boycott Solves Nothing" condemning the activist leaders and claiming it would be violent, illegal, unreasonable and unjustified.